GoProperly/js-proper-logger/README.md

 logger.metric('external_call_count', 3);
 // This will log to `console.log` and can be used by CloudWatch insights.
 ```

+Instances of the `ProperLogger` should be created using the
+`ProperLogger.getLogger` method.
+This method will return the same instance of
+the logger depending on the name provided which allows for reusing the same
+logger at different files without passing logger instances between functions.

 This is also a concept of "common tags".
 These tags are recorded in every log message: